How Do I Prune A Magnolia Tree?

 The first is when the lower tier of branches is too large and covers the entire space around the magnolia.
 Many people want to free up this space to grow other plants or for some other purpose.
 This is also called crown raising.

 The second case is when suckers appear on the magnolia.
-These are branches that have almost no leaves and feed on the tree itself without giving anything back.
-They are usually in the lower part of the crown and must always be removed.
+These branches have almost no leaves and feed on the tree without giving anything back.
+They are usually in the lower part of the crown and must permanently be removed.

-It is also very common for grafted magnolias to have branches below the grafting site.
-In this way, the rootstock will tend to grow back its own branches, and these must be removed.
+It is also common for grafted magnolias to have branches below the grafting site.
+In this way, the rootstock will tend to grow back its own branches, which must be removed.

-Whatever the reason for removing the lower branches, do it as close as possible to the trunk of the tree.
+Whatever the reason for removing the lower branches, do it as close as possible to the tree trunk.
 But try to keep the wound as small as possible, which means you do not want to damage the trunk of the magnolia.

 Use a hand saw for large branches and a pruning shear for suckers.
 Wounds resulting from the pruning of large branches should be treated with a multi-purpose fungicide.